Eat your veggies instead of eating up energy.

 Changes in agricultural practices could reduce U.S. greenhouse-gas emissions by one-fifth, according to the Pew Center on Global Climate Change.
 But until farmers, lobbyists, and Congress get their act together, here are a few things you can do to eat a little greener:

-• Buy locally grown food—at the farmers' market and in the grocery store.
+• Buy locally grown food—at the farmers market and in the grocery store.
 Read labels, especially on produce, to find out where your food is coming from.
 If you don't see much that's local and you're feeling bold, ask your grocer to stock more produce from the region.
 (Click here to find a farmers' market near you.)

 • Buy organic food.
 Producing it puts less CO2 into the atmosphere than producing conventional food does.

 • Avoid processed foods, which use up more energy in production than fresh foods and meals you prepare yourself.
-The average premade meal includes ingredients from at least five different countries.

 • Cut back on the amount of meat that you eat—especially beef.
 Meat production is energy-intensive.